shohei-kojima/virus_nucleotide_detection/README.md

 ```
 In this case, you need to specify your CRAM file with '-c' option.
 You also need to specify '-alignmentin' option and '-fa' option as well.

-### when you use only unmapped reads in BAM/CRAM file for mapping to virus genome (alignmentin option + only_unmapped option)
+### when you use all discordant reads in BAM/CRAM file for mapping to virus genome (alignmentin option + all_discordant option)
 ```
 python main.py \
 -alignmentin \
--only_unmapped \
+-all_discordant \
 -b test.bam \
 -vref /path/to/viral_genomic_seq.fa \
 -vrefindex /path/to/viral_genomic_seq_hisat2_index \
 -picard /path/to/picard.jar \
 -p 4
 ```
-By default, this tool use all discordant reads (e.g. reads without sam flag '2') for mapping to viruses when BAM or CRAM file are specified as an input.
-Those discordant reads includes read-pairs with distant mapped positions and ones with low MAPQ; therefore, the number of discordant reads are far higher than unmapped reads.
-If you want to use only unmapped reads to reduce computational burden, you can specify '-only_unmapped' option.
+By default, only unmapped reads for mapping to viruses when BAM or CRAM file is specified as an input.
+If you want to use all discordant reads (e.g. reads without sam flag '2') for mapping to viruses, you can specify '-all_discordant' option.
+The discordant reads includes read-pairs with distant mapped positions and ones with low MAPQ; therefore, the number of discordant reads are far higher than unmapped reads.
 This option is only available when '-alignmentin' option was specified.
-This option is primarily intended for quick screening of HHV-6 positive samples.
-Please use it at your own risk.
+Although this option is less accurate than default setting (= use only unmapped reads), the coverage of reconstructed sequence is longer than default.
+Please use this at your own risk.

 ### when you use your fastq files as inputs (fastqin option)
 ```